 Emotions are part of the feminine pole of our relationships.
 This fullness of feeling can feel scary and uncomfortable for many men because it feels so alien to them.
 The more you validate and accept men for their feelings, the more safety and trust will be developed for them to go deeper.
 That is what will take your relationship to a whole new level.

-When things get messy in relationships it can be hard to know what is yours and what is not.
+Things get messy in relationships, and it can be hard to know what is yours and what is not.
 Our boundaries become weak and we take on other peoples stuff as if our own.
 To be clear, boundaries are your ability to understand, communicate and make a stand for how you want to be treated in your relationships.
 They help you to know where you end and someone else begins.
 They are incredibly important to ensure you both take responsibility for your experience.